dipscope/TypeManager.TS/README.md

 This example follows internal conventions and gives you a picture of how real serializer may look like. `TypeManager` does not perform any checks and just passes values directly to serializer.
 Thats why input values can be undefined, null or others depending from what is stored inside certain property. `TypeLike` is an internal type to declare this behaviour.

 Serializer implementation is fully responsible for return result.
-You can get default values, custom data and other options specified in your configuration from current serializer context and react accordingly.
+You can get default values, custom data and other options specified in configuration from current serializer context and react accordingly.
 For example you can check if implicit conversion is enabled and convert any value to the target one.

 When you are finished with definitions there are two possible ways to register a serializer.
 You can use decorators.